 💧 How often should I vacuum my pool?

 There is no universal answer to this question.
 You should always understand that you have to pay attention to how dirty your pool is and how often you use it.
-But if you use your pool every day, it is advisable to clean it at least once a week.
+However, a good rule of thumb is to vacuum your pool once a week.

 🤔 Is a pool vacuum necessary?